 A medium sized fraternity will spend hundreds of thousands of dollars on a consultant program.
 What do the students get out of it?
 Some members get a helpful resources and a few more see consultants once or twice a year.
 Chapters still hide plenty from those staff, and the roles rarely lend themselves to what most students study.
 Any serious issue with a chapter is typically elevated to staff above the consultant level.

 What Could We Do Instead?

-Back to those defunct regional alumni positions – let us reinvest into those positions and our volunteers.
-Most fraternity consultants will stick around for 1-3 years, and most chapter officers will be in a position for 1-2 years, so it makes the most practical sense to invest in training alumni and volunteers.
+The amount of information a consultant is expected to relay to chapter leaders is ridiculous.
+That’s due in part to the expansive checklists each chapter is required to complete.
+Let us reinvest into regional positions and our volunteers.
+Most fraternity consultants will stick around for 1-3 years.
+Chapter officers will be in a position for 1-2 years.
+It makes the most practical sense to invest in training longer-term alumni officers.

 What’s Holding Us Back?

 Simply put – tradition.
 Fraternity professionals complain that students haze, binge drink, and sexually harass one another due to outdated traditions.
 We fail to make meaningful reform at the inter/national level for that same reason.

 I was at one point asked to draw up a new staff model.
 We would do away with consultants in favor of 1-2 full-time member-support staff.
 They’d be centrally-located experts to answer questions from student leaders.
 Companies are building out their use of social media for customer care.
 Why not fraternities?